-- Deliver a main public plaza capable of hosting outdoor performances, sporting or other events. - Deliver enhancements to the cycle and pedestrian network within the PDA including upgrades to the Bicentennial Bikeway. - Deliver high quality landscaping, public art and street furniture throughout the PDA including under the Riverside Expressway and along the Brisbane River's edge. - Deliver publicly accessible cycle facilities within the development. - Deliver streetscape upgrades along streets and laneways within the PDA. - Deliver improved pedestrian amenity to Queens Wharf Road through creation of a predominantly pedestrianised zone. - Deliver enabling infrastructure for water based activities and public events including non-motorised craft
+- Deliver a resilient and sustainable public realm that is accessible at all times. - Deliver public recreation facilities for the use and enjoyment of residents and visitors. - Deliver a main public plaza capable of hosting outdoor performances, sporting or other events. - Deliver enhancements to the cycle and pedestrian network within the PDA including upgrades to the Bicentennial Bikeway and links to the rest of the CBD. - Deliver high quality landscaping, public art and street furniture throughout the PDA including under the Riverside Expressway and along the Brisbane River's edge.

-- landings and accessibility to the river itself. - Improve connectivity between the core of the development and South Bank Parklands and the Cultural Precinct. - Deliver interpretive signage through the QWB PDA that assists wayfinding and highlights the indigenous and colonial heritage of the precinct including the Brisbane River. - Deliver a variety of public spaces adjacent to and under the Riverside Expressway which are capable of hosting outdoor events. - Deliver improvements to Queens Park to provide a gateway from the Queen Street Mall into the QWB PDA. - Provide seamless integration of the new public realm facilities with the new integrated resort development facilities, existing heritage places, surrounding areas and the Brisbane River. - Deliver a range of small-scale commercial activities and community recreation beside the river that is compatible with the public realm including markets, food and dining, retail and entertainment opportunities.
+- Deliver publicly accessible cycle facilities within the development. - Deliver streetscape upgrades along streets and laneways within the PDA. - " Deliver improved pedestrian amenity to Queens Wharf Road through creation of a predominantly pedestrianised zone. - " Deliver enabling infrastructure for water based activities and public events including non-motorised craft landings and accessibility to the river itself. - Improve connectivity between the core of the development and South Bank Parklands and the Cultural Precinct. - " Deliver clear, concise and consistent signage through the QWB PDA that assists wayfinding and highlights the indigenous and colonial heritage of the precinct including the Brisbane River. - " Deliver a variety of public spaces adjacent to and under the Riverside Expressway which are capable of hosting outdoor events. - Deliver improvements to Queens Park to provide a gateway from the Queen Street Mall into the QWB PDA. - Provide seamless integration of the new public realm facilities with the new integrated resort development facilities, existing heritage places, surrounding areas and the Brisbane River.

+- " Deliver a range of small-scale commercial activities and community recreation beside the river that is compatible with the public realm including markets, food and dining, retail and entertainment opportunities. - " MEDQ prepare both a Queen's Wharf Brisbane PDA public realm planning and design guideline and street and movement network planning and design guideline to support the development scheme and guide future development in the PDA.

-5.4 Conservation and adaptive re-use of heritage buildings and places
+5.4 Conservation and adaptive re-use of heritage buildings and places and operational impacts on heritage places, and to provide guidance for their ongoing care and maintenance62. including managing archaeological artefacts found in the QWB PDA.